viatk/GC-analyzer/README.md

 **Usage:**

-To visualize GC content
+**To visualize GC content**

 ``Plot_GC_Content.R -- file_name worm_TAS.fasta --regionLength 2000 -- binSize 50 – numberOfHexbins 100 -- sortRegionSize 0 -- out_file_name worm_TAS ``

 Below is GC content plotted for TESs in *C. elegans* using above command.
+As you can see from the plot, TESs are highly AT rich.
 <img src=./TES_heatmap_plot.png>
-To sort genomic features by GC content
+**To sort genomic features by GC content**

 ``Plot_GC_Content.R -- file_name worm_TAS.fasta --regionLength 2000 -- binSize 50 – numberOfHexbins 100 -- sortRegionSize 400 -- out_file_name worm_TAS ``

-Below is GC content plotted for TSSs in *C. elegans* using above command sorted by GC %
+Below is GC content plotted for TSSs in *C. elegans* using above command sorted by GC %.
+All TSSs have GC content higher than surrounding sequence.

 <img src=./GC_Heatmap_Promoters_400.jpg>

-To estimate GC bias
+**To estimate GC bias**

 ``Plot_GC_Bias.R -- genome_file_name genomic_01.fa -- seq_file_name atac_coding_promoter.fasta –window 200``

+Below is a plot comparing distribution of GC % of *C. elegans* TSSs to all the genomic sequences of the same length. *C. elegans TSSs* are significantly more GC rich than the rest of the genome.

 <img src=./TSS_coding_GC_bias.jpg>

+**To generate set of random sequences with GC% similar to genomic features**